Configure tickets (Booking + Check-in events)

 Ticket capacity is per slot, not per whole Activity.

-If one ticket has a capacity of 20 and the Activity runs across 5 bookable slots, that ticket can support up to 100 bookings in total as long as each slot remains available.
+If one ticket has a capacity of 20 and the Activity runs across 5 bookable slots, that ticket can support up to 100 bookings in total, as long as each slot stays available.

 See Validation & publishing for how these messages surface before launch.